"Fashion isn't interesting when it comes from an uninspired place."

 Whitley's Great-Grandmother and Grandmother were her biggest sources of inspiration

-Whitley's great-grandmother, Willa Bridges, and grandmother, Martha Whitley, were both buyers at a department store in Eastern, NC before she was born.
+Whitley's great-grandmother, Willa Bridges, and grandmother, Martha Whitley, were both buyers at an upscale luxury boutique in Eastern, NC before she was born.
 Each had their own unique styles.
 Willa possessed an aesthetically distinct look, was always immaculately dressed and inhabited a classic sense of style reminiscent of Coco Chanel, while Martha, who Whitley called Nana, consistently experimented with new combinations of elements mixing sequins, sashes, belts and jewels.
 Willa almost always wore suits and was never without a purse and a brooch, while Nana was known for throwing caution to the wind and greeting everyone with an emphatic “hello dahhhling!” through her bright red lips.

 As a child, Whitley regularly visited Willa and Nana.
 Their town was a humid, flat and dry one with absolutely nothing to do.
 In her 90's, Willa moved into Nana’s home after breaking her hip from a fall.
 Willa and Nana's bedrooms were at opposite ends of the house where the bedrooms were located.
 Whitley wandered from one closet to the other, piling on their beautiful clothes and using the hallway that connected the two as her practice runway for the impromptu fashion shows she would put on for, with her mother there, three generations of Whitley women.